Per Collinder

-Per Collinder (22 May 1890 – 6 December 1975) was a Swedish astronomer.
+Dr. Per Arne Collinder (22 May 1890 – 6 December 1975) was a Swedish astronomer, cartographer, and navigator.

+Collinder was born in Sundsvall in 1890.
+Despite his astronomical career being most famous, his professional life was as a surveyor in the Arctic Ocean.
+He served as surveyor and cartographer for the Swedish Royal Hydrographic Office from 1914-1937.
+He then became head of the Swedish Bureau of Nautical Instruments from 1937-1945, and then President of the Swedish Compass Adjusters' Association.

-Born at Sundsvall, he is known for a catalog of open clusters that he published in 1931, which is today known as the Collinder catalogue.
-He has written the books History of navigation and Worlds in Orbit.
+He is best known for a catalog of open clusters that he published in 1931, which is today known as the Collinder catalogue.
+He wrote the books History of navigation and Worlds in Orbit.

 He was married twice, and his first wife gave him four children.
 Collinder died at Uppsala.